jiahaoxiang2000/opencode-isomo/README.md

 ### Desktop App (BETA)

 OpenCode is also available as a desktop application.
-Download directly from the [releases page](https://github.com/sst/opencode/releases) or [opencode.ai/download](https://opencode.ai/download).
+Download from the official [releases page](https://github.com/sst/opencode/releases) or [opencode.ai/download](https://opencode.ai/download).

 | Platform              | Download                              |
 | --------------------- | ------------------------------------- |